 Darrel Twiss is the Housing/Facility Manager for Lakota Funds.
 He is responsible for the management of the Lakota Trade Center facility and thirty tax credit rental units in Wanblee, South Dakota.
 Mr. Twiss has eighteen years of experience in Tribal Housing Management in addition to thirty-five years of experience with the Indian Health Service, Tribal economic development programs, and youth development programs.
 He is a graduate from Black Hills State University in Spearfish, South Dakota, with a Bachelor’s Degree in Business Administration.
 He served in the U.S. Navy from 1957 to 1961.
 Darrel presently lives on a ranch north of Manderson, South Dakota where he has resided and ranched for thirty-eight years.
 He is an enrolled member of the Oglala Sioux Tribe.

-Tony Taylor, Loan Improvement Specialist for Lakota Funds, is a certified Economic Development Financial Professional and a certified VITA (Volunteer Income Tax Professional) preparer.
+Tony Taylor, Success Coach/Loan Officer for Lakota Funds, is a certified Economic Development Financial Professional and a certified VITA (Volunteer Income Tax Professional) preparer.
 Prior to joining Lakota Funds, Tony operated the Security First Bank’s mobile bank that traveled to various communities on the Pine Ridge Indian Reservation offering basic banking services.
 Tony has also been employed as a Housing Counselor for a Community Development Corporation in Chadron, Nebraska.
 Tony graduated from Gordon High School and earned a Bachelor of Arts Degree in Sociology from Chadron State College.
 Tony is married with four daughters and a stepdaughter and resides in Gordon, Nebraska.
 He collects rare books and enjoys weight lifting and golf.

 Yolanda was born and raised on the Pine Ridge Indian Reservation and resides near Kyle, South Dakota.
 During her senior year in high school, she participated in the early-entry program at Oglala Lakota College where she earned her very first college credits.